alarm-redist/fifty-states/analyses/AZ_cd_2000/doc_AZ_cd_2000.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 10,000 districting plans for Arizona across 5 independent runs of the SMC algorithm.
+We sample 20,000 districting plans for Arizona across 10 independent runs of the SMC algorithm.
 We then thinned the number of samples to 5,000.
-No special techniques were needed to produce the sample.
+We add a hinge Gibbs constraint targeting two majority-HVAP districts, but not all plans are guaranteed to have two majority-HVAP districts.